 |Teams that should be in: Arizona, Stanford|

-Work left to do: Arizona State, USC, Oregon, California
+Work left to do: USC, Arizona St, Oregon, California

 With only 10 teams in the conference, getting six (or more?) into the Dance, like last year, is a tremendous achievement.
 Having Oregon State around for two wins helps (although the RPI hit doesn't), but the overall prospects show the depth and quality of the conference overall.

 Arizona [27-7 (14-4), RPI: 15, SOS: 61] The Wildcats would be in today, but they have lost three of four without freshman PG Jerryd Bayless, which underscores his importance.
 Good thing the Selection Committee will account for that come seeding time.
 Once Bayless comes back, the performances should start to come closer to matching the excellent computer numbers fueled by the No. 1 SOS in the land.

 Stanford [18-15 (11-7), RPI: 78, SOS: 33] This team looks a lot more dangerous with Brook Lopez back, which will be factored into selection and seeding.
 That was a solid effort against UCLA, and the Cardinal then backed it up with an important home win over USC and then by rolling past Oregon State on Thursday night.
 The nonleague run was nondescript and includes a loss at Siena.
 The back half of the Cardinal's league slate is more difficult, so they should notch some Ws early to feel good about NCAA hopes.